jjjj473/ggggg/README.md

 ## Features
 - Ephemeral browsing session (no persistent cookies or cache saved to disk)
-- Blocks network requests for common tracking scripts from Google, Microsoft and TikTok (without blocking access to the main sites)
+- Blocks network requests for common tracking scripts from major platforms without blocking access to the main sites.
+The default blocklist contains over 80 analytics and advertising domains.
 - Minimal interface with an address bar

 ## Building